magnussolution/magnusbilling7/wiki/en/modules/refill/refill.rst

 Add payment
 """""""""""

-We not write the description to this field.
+This setting is only to your control, the credit will be released to the user anyway if set to Payment NO

 .. _refill-invoice_number:

-Invoice
+Invoice number
-"""""""
+""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.